-Net cash used by financing activities was U.S.\$5,147 million in the year ended 31 December 2019, an increase of 18.8 per cent. compared to U.S.\$4,334 million in the year ended 31 December 2018.
-This primarily reflected share buybacks and the satisfaction of lease liabilities accounted under IFRS 16.
+Net cash used by financing activities was U.S.\$6,520 million in the year ended 31 December 2021, compared to net cash used by financing activities of U.S.\$320 million in the year ended 31 December 2020.
+This primarily reflected repayments of short-term borrowing instruments and the Company's base distribution to shareholders and share buybacks, partly offset by net proceeds received from issuance and repayment of capital market notes.